koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+      --autoscaling-average-cpu int             Target CPU usage (in %) to trigger a scaling event.
+Set to 0 to disable CPU autoscaling.
+      --autoscaling-average-mem int             Target memory usage (in %) to trigger a scaling event.
+Set to 0 to disable memory autoscaling.
+      --autoscaling-requests-per-second int     Target requests per second to trigger a scaling event.
+Set to 0 to disable requests per second autoscaling.
       --checks strings                          Update service healthchecks (available for services of type "web" only)
                                                 For HTTP healthchecks, use the format <PORT>:http:<PATH>, for example --checks 8080:http:/health
                                                 For TCP healthchecks, use the format <PORT>:tcp, for example --checks 8080:tcp